Getting to the Core of Low Back Pain!

 Many studies have tried to tackle this question over the years and the main conclusion has been that compared to general exercise, core stability training is better for decreasing pain and increasing function in those with longstanding LBP in the short-term5.
 In the long-term, general exercise (eg. biking, walking, running, weight training, etc) was just as effective.

-There are many ways to train core stability and believe me – there is much more to it than just doing a pile of sit-ups and crunches.
+There are many ways to train core stability.
+Trust me, there is much more to it than just doing a pile of sit-ups and crunches.
 Actually, doing these typical core exercises will only strengthen the major mover muscles and miss true core stabilization all together.
 Being able to activate the TrA is the first step.
 Below is a fantastic exercise to start with!

-- Breathe in and as you exhale think about drawing your belly button toward your spine and pulling your hip bones inward – this is just a cue (the bones won’t actually move)
+- Breathe in.
+As you exhale slowly, think about drawing your belly button toward your spine and pulling your hip bones inward.

-- Work towards holding for ~5-10 seconds without holding your breath
+- Work towards holding this pose for 5-10 seconds without holding your breath.

 Although this may seem easy, it is very important and sometimes difficult to achieve correct form.
-I would highly recommend booking in with one of our Physiotherapists at Stride to fully assess, determine a plan, and teach you this exercise.
-Once you can perform this exercise, we start to add other, more functional movements and change the positions that you’re training in.
-Eventually this re-teaches the deep core muscles to “kick on” during routine and athletic activities before you move, lift, bend, exercise, etc. To book your appointment online click here.
+I would highly recommend booking in with one of our Physiotherapists at Stride to fully assess your form, determine a plan, and learn this exercise.
+Once you can perform it, we start to add more functional movements and change the positions that you’re training in.
+Eventually this re-teaches the deep core muscles to “kick on” during routine and athletic activities before you move, lift, bend, exercise, and more.
+To book your appointment online click here.

-Please consider seeing a Physiotherapist who can help you keep your LBP at bay and assist you on your journey of healthy ageing!
+Please consider seeing a physiotherapist who can help you keep your LBP at bay and assist you on your journey of healthy aging!
 We would do this with a combination of hands-on treatment, education, and exercise.
 Let’s break bad habits of motion, change fear related to movement, and build some self-efficacy!

 - Lynders, C. (2019).
 The Critical Role of Development of the Transversus Abdominis in the Prevention and Treatment of Low Back Pain.
 HSS Journal, 15(3), 214-220. doi:10.1007/s11420-019-09717-8